ckoerber/lsqfit-gui/doc/source/examples.md

     additional_plots=additional_plots,
 )
 ```
-Plots provided by this method will be added to the already existing plots container.
+This method adds plots to the already existing plots container.

-For convenience, we have also added methods for creating figures dircectly from ``gvars``.
+For convenience, we have also added methods for creating figures directly from ``gvars``.
 For example, if you want to add a custom function ``my_func`` to the plot, you can add the lines
 ```python
 from lsqfitgui import plot_gvar